 It's probably the top question we get asked at Time Out – where to go on a Tinder date.
 And fair enough, because fun fact about the Tinder meet up: it’s not a date.
 Not yet, anyway.
-You don’t even know if they’re a casual racist or a Nickelback fan yet – why would you tarnish your favourite restaurant with sadness?
+You don’t even know if they’re a casual racist or a Nickelback fan yet – why would you tarnish your favourite restaurant with disappointment?

-First meets have special requirements, so save the romantic restaurant for round two and get the grilling done somewhere fun, and full (safety first, frisky friends).
+First meets have special requirements, so save the romantic restaurant for round two and get the grilling done somewhere fun – and full (safety first, frisky friends).
 Below, we’ve laid out our suggestions and the golden rules to help you pick better for yourself.
 If things are going well, you might want to consider stretching things out to involve a late-night dinner or a glass of something special at one of these cosy wine bars.
 You’re welcome.

 1. You want options.
 Meet somewhere you can get one drink and leave if it sucks, but also get dinner if it works.